 Our Employee Benefits and Executive Compensation practice group provides sophisticated planning and consulting services to our clients with respect to issues affecting pension and welfare benefit plans and executive compensation arrangements under the Internal Revenue Code, ERISA, and federal and state securities laws.
-We bring to our clients a powerful combination of technical expertise and practical experience in this rapidly changing area.
+We bring to our clients a powerful combination of technical and practical experience in this rapidly changing area.

 Our clients who sponsor qualified pension plans rely on us to assist them with all aspects of qualified plan work, including the design, submission, implementation, merger, and partial and full termination of all types of pension plans and related participant communications.
 Changes in accounting rules have driven plan sponsors to de-risk defined benefit pension liabilities.
 We partner with our clients to help them investigate and implement strategies to de-risk their plan’s liabilities by changing investment policy, implementing lump-sum offers to deferred vested participants and/or retirees, and annuitizing plan liabilities.
 Plan sponsors of qualified plans, 403(b) plans and 457 plans turn to us to rectify operational defects in plan administration and documentation under the IRS voluntary compliance programs and to correct fiduciary breaches under the Department of Labor’s voluntary correction program.